 2.3.
 Vehicle conditions

+Insert a new paragraph 2.4 in Annex 8, to read:

+"2.4.
+Lateral acceleration

+The position at which the lateral acceleration shall be measured shall be determined in agreement between the vehicle manufacturer and the Technical Service.
+This position shall be identified in the test report.

+The lateral acceleration shall be measured without taking into account the additional effects due to the movements of the vehicle body (e.g. roll of sprung mass)."

 2.3.1.
-Test weight
+Test mass

 The vehicle shall be tested in a load condition agreed between the manufacturer and the Technical Service.
 No load alteration shall be made once the test procedure has begun.
 The vehicle manufacturer shall demonstrate, through the use of documentation, that the system works at all load conditions.